Share your expertise

 ACRL 2021 presenters will be required to:

-- register for and attend the conference (complimentary registration may be requested for non-librarian presenters on the submission form)
+- register for and attend the conference (complimentary registration may be requested for non-librarian presenters)

-- grant permission for possible recording (slidecasts) and broadcast of their presentation;
+- grant permission for recording and broadcast of their presentation;

 - assign ACRL first publication rights, as contributed papers will be published as part of the ACRL conference proceedings; and

-- contributed paper presenters must provide completed papers in both hard copy and electronic versions by the paper submission deadline date.
+- contributed paper presenters may submit an optional completed papers in both hard copy and electronic versions by the paper submission deadline date (spring 2021 TBD).

 The ACRL 2021 Conference committees will evaluate the content of your proposal for relevance to the conference tracks and theme, clarity, originality, and timeliness.
 Proposals should be for original work that has not been previously published.
 Special attention will be given to proposals that: